DMVis/DMVis/documentation/components/DynamicAxis.md

 - Type: `number`
 - Default: `0`

-The amount of padding between axes is important for either vertically spaced vertical axes or horizontally spaced horizontal axes.
+The amount of padding between axes in pixels.
+This is important for either vertically spaced vertical axes or horizontally spaced horizontal axes.

 ## Events